+(c) ECS shall negotiate with CDEC or the Utility to improve the electric energy pricing structure under the No. 21 Schedule or Alternative Schedule as applicable.
+If the price ECS pays to CDEC for electric energy decreases as a result of ECS negotiations with CDEC or the Utility, ECS and Customer shall mutually agree in writing on an adjusted Compression Services Charge which reflects the incremental decrease in the price of energy.

 3.5 Reimbursement for Certain Expenses.
 If ECS is assessed a payment to CDEC or the Utility for power factor correction and/or required to install additional equipment relating to the Compressor Motor to ensure a power factor of at least 95%, Customer will reimburse ECS for the actual expenses incurred by ECS in that regard within ten (10) days of receipt of an invoice from ECS.

 3.6 Customer Rebate.
-ECS shall use its good faith efforts to negotiate with CDEC a coincidental peak avoidance structure to be included in the terms of the No. 21 Schedule, which would provide to ECS the opportunity to avoid certain coincidental peak demand charges.
+ECS shall use its good faith efforts to negotiate with CDEC a coincidental peak avoidance structure to be included in the terms of the agreement executed by ECS pursuant to the No. 21 Schedule, which would provide to ECS the opportunity to avoid certain coincidental peak demand charges.
 Based upon existing negotiations between CDEC and ECS, such rebate is currently proposed to be calculated in accordance with Exhibit "A" hereto or on terms more favorable to ECS and Customer (the "Rebate Structure").
-Customer shall receive a quarterly rebate during the Contract Year based on Customer curtailment of Shaft Energy required for the Compressor which results in the actual avoidance of those coincidental peak demand charges as billed by CDEC under such coincidental peak avoidance structure.
+Customer shall receive a quarterly rebate during the Contract Year based on Customer's avoidance of use of Shaft Energy required for the Compressor which results in the actual avoidance of those coincidental peak demand charges as billed by CDEC under Rebate Structure.
 Such rebate shall be paid within 90 days of the end of each quarter during the Contract Year.

 ARTICLE 4